-That the Committee resolve that the Strategic Director, The Economy Department be authorised to grant permission up on the completion of a satisfactory legal agreement and subject to the condition(s) listed below.

-The Strategic Director, The Economy Department, after consultation with the Director of Law and the Chair of the Planning and Development Control Committee to make any minor changes to the proposed heads of terms of the legal agreement or conditions which may include the variation, addition or deletion of the conditions, any such changes shall be within their discretion.
+- 1) That the Committee resolve that the Chief Planning Officer be authorised to grant planning permission upon the completion of a satisfactory legal agreement and subject to the conditions listed. - 2) That the Committee resolve that the Chief Planning Officer, after consultation with the Assistant Director, Legal Services and the Chair of the Planning and Development Control Committee be authorised to make any minor changes to the proposed Heads of Terms of the legal agreement or proposed conditions, which may include the variation, addition or deletion of conditions, any such changes shall be within their discretion.